Child and Adult Care Food Program (CACFP)

 - Family Day Care Homes: CACFP provides reimbursement for meals and snacks served to small groups of children receiving nonresidential day care in licensed or approved private homes.
 A family or group day care home must sign an agreement with a sponsoring organization to participate in CACFP.
 The sponsoring organization organizes training, conducts monitoring, and helps with planning menus and filling out reimbursement forms.

-- At-Risk Afterschool Programs: Afterschool care programs in low-income areas can participate in CACFP by providing free snacks to school-aged children and youths.
+- At-Risk Afterschool Programs: Afterschool care programs in low-income areas can participate in CACFP by providing free snacks and suppers to children under 18 years of age.

 - Homeless Shelters: Emergency shelters which provide residential and food services to homeless families with children may participate in CACFP.
 Unlike most other CACFP facilities, a shelter does not have to be licensed to provide day care.